 Here at Future Fit, we have provided personal training courses for over 25 years (since 1993) and we have trained over 40,000 students across the U.K. It normally takes 6 months to gain an understanding of personal training basics and around 18 months to get qualified.

-Fortunately, we have developed a proven methodology for you to not only get certified as a Personal Trainer but to benefit from advanced skills and knowledge and gain access to our guaranteed interviews with selected gyms at the end of your course.
+Fortunately, we have developed a proven methodology for you to not only get certified as a Personal Trainer but to benefit from advanced skills and knowledge and gain access to our exclusive Job Board with selected gyms at the end of your course.

 It’s a fair question if you consider that not many people know what a Personal Trainer is supposed to learn and what it entails.